-Breakfast is served.
-These whole wheat cornmeal pancakes are easy, wholesome, and an excellent meal-prep recipe!
+Breakfast is served!
+Shake up what pancakes you make this week and add these whole wheat cornmeal pancakes to the menu!
+They are easy, wholesome, and an excellent meal-prep recipe!

 Anyways- I PRESENT YOU —> WHOLE WHEAT CORNMEAL PANCAKES.

 You guys are gonna love these fluffy things!
 The fourth try is the charm.
 We tested these guys 4 times and they for sure got better every batch.
 We actually started off using part gluten-free flour and the bottom line is these whole wheat pancakes need gluten!

 If you are looking for a gluten-free pancake recipe, check out these 3 ingredient almond flour pancakes!
 Otherwise, let’s talk more about how delicious these cornmeal whole wheat pancakes are!

 Cornmeal is a magical thing.
 It can be made into cornbread, folded into muffins, and even turned into polenta.
 It is a magical ingredient that gives texture to the most delicious of meals.
 I am all about that CRUNCH.

 Another reason I love these cornmeal whole wheat pancakes is that they are the perfect combination of sweet and savory (I feel the same way about these cottage cheese protein pancakes).
 You can top these beauties with maple syrup OR cheese.
 The options are endless.
 Whether you are a sweet or savory breakfast person, start flipping these flapjacks!

 Pancake Pantry Staples.
 If pancakes are a breakfast favorite at your house, be sure that you have everything you need to make pancakes on the fly.
 Make sure your pantry is stocked with the ingredients below so you can be prepared for any pancake request!